gitter-lab/SINGE/README.md

 ```
 - `hyperparameter_file` is required only for the standalone and GLG modes.
 - `hyperparameter_number` is required only for GLG mode.
+Use `bash SINGE.sh -h` to print the complete usage message.

 #### Examples
 ##### Standalone mode (run GLG for all hyperparameters and aggregate the output)